-Since most laundry detergent bottles aren’t recyclable, I’m always brainstorming ways to be more green with them and save some cash!
-Putting them to good use, here are 11 of my favorite ways to repurpose old laundry detergent bottles!
+Since most laundry detergent bottles aren’t recyclable, I’m always brainstorming ways to be more green with them.
+Of course, it also helps if I can save some cash while being kind to the environment, too.
+Putting them to good use, here are 11 of my favorite ways to repurpose laundry detergent containers.

 1. Store leftover paint in recycled laundry detergent bottles.

-Over time paint cans can become rusty and messy, ruining your paint.
+Over time, paint cans can become rusty and messy, making it useless.
 Pour leftover paint into a clean laundry detergent bottle to easily store and keep it fresh.
 Make sure to label the color and contents before you store it.

 2. Make a bookstand for reading.

 Make your own book stand for your recipe books or to hold documents as you type.
-Cut your bottle as shown in the picture, and the bottle will support the weight of the book.
+Cut your bottle as shown in the picture.
+Basically you want to cut down close to the center of the bottle, removing half while creating a lip that will hold what you need.
+The bottle should support the weight of the book.
+Book stands can run $10+, so this is an affordable alternative.

 3. Recycle a plastic laundry bottle into a sand bucket.